Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 About ten years later we reconnected and what blossomed was beauty and growth in our friendship that could come only from God.

-The years have passed and our paths through life have gone different directions.
+The years have passed and our paths through life have gone in different directions.
 One thing remains, our friendship remains precious even though we have not seen each other in years.

 You might be struggling with a situation with a friend right now.